edelgrace/blog/content/post/2017-06-16-book-blogger-hop-19.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"></a>

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
-This week&#8217;s question is&#8230;
+This week's question is&#8230;

 > How do you organize your blog in terms of what is in your side bar?
 Do you have categories and defined sections in your side bar?

 At the moment, my side bar is laid out by links to my favourite bloggers, categories, monthly archives, and recent comments.
-I don&#8217;t like to clutter my side bar with too much, especially images, so it&#8217;s mostly all text.
+I don't like to clutter my side bar with too much, especially images, so it's mostly all text.
 I love minimalist designs.